 Tina Matsuoka | Executive Director

-Tina Matsuoka is serving in her eighth year as the executive director of the National Asian Pacific American Bar Association (NAPABA) based in Washington, D.C.
+Tina Matsuoka is serving in her 10th year as the executive director of the National Asian Pacific American Bar Association (NAPABA) based in Washington, D.C.
 Tina is an experienced manager and advisor with over a decade of experience in civil rights, community engagement, and project management.
 She has worked collaboratively with state and local law enforcement officers, elected officials, and historically marginalized groups — including communities of color and LGBT communities — to prevent and respond to civil rights violations and conflicts.
 She also has coordinated national communications strategies and spoken about civil rights, hate crimes, and diversity/inclusion issues to media, schools, law enforcement agencies, nonprofit organizations, and community groups.

 Tina received a B.A. in Philosophy from American University and a J.D. from the Fordham University School of Law, where she was a Stein Scholar in Public Interest Law and Ethics.

 As membership manager, AuriaJoy is responsible for member relations and the development of programs and services to support NAPABA members achieve professional goals.
 Auria previously served as NAPABA's policy and programs coordinator.

 Before joining NAPABA, AuriaJoy was the communications & administrative assistant at South Asian Americans Leading Together (SAALT).
 She was responsible for handling media inquiries, coordinating and developing SAALT’s communications projects including social media, email campaigns and press releases, as well as managing website content.
 Prior to that, she worked for the National Council of Asian Pacific Americans (NCAPA).

 AuriaJoy received her undergraduate degree in International Studies with a focus on International Development and Asia along with a minor in International Business from American University.

 Robin Glenn | Administration & Finance Manager